G00293495/DigitalRainCPP/index.md

 <img src="https://raw.githubusercontent.com/G00293495/DigitalRainCPP/main/docs/assets/images/startmenu.png" width="400" height="300">

-- The start function is a simple UserInput function.
-This gives the code the appropriate letter to enter to start either Heavy or sleet rain.
-If the input is invlaid, print out that the Input isnt right and exit the programme.
+- The start function serves as the entry point for user interaction in the Digital Rain simulation.
+It begins by displaying the start menu, which provides users with a choice of weather effects.
+The function then waits for user input, capturing a single character.
+Depending on whether the user enters 'S' (or 's') for sleet or 'H' (or 'h') for heavy rain, the function will call the respective generation function (generateSleet() or generateRain()).
+If the input does not match either of these valid options, an error message is displayed, informing the user of the invalid input, and the program exits.
+This approach ensures that only valid commands trigger the rain effects while maintaining a simple interface.

 <img src="https://raw.githubusercontent.com/G00293495/DigitalRainCPP/main/docs/assets/images/start.png" width="400" height="300">